microsoft/botframework-solutions/solutions/Custom-Assistant/docs/README.md

 [ToDo Skill](./customassistant-skills-productivity-tasks.md) | The preview ToDo Skill provides a comprehensive language model for common task related activities, The skill is currently integrated into OneNote with Microsoft Graph (outlookTask) support to follow soon.
 [Device Integration](./customassistant-deviceintegration.md) | Our Azure Bot Service SDKs (DirectLine) along with Adaptive Card and Speech SDKs enable easy cross platform integration to devices.
 Additional device integration examples and platform including Edge are planned.
 [Test Harnesses](./customassistant-testing.md) | In addition to the Bot Framework Emulator, a WebChat based test harness is provided enabling more complex authentication scenarios to be tested.
 A simple Console based test harness demonstrates the approach to exchange messages to help frame the ease of device integration.
+[Automated Deployment](,/customassistant-createcustomassistant.md) | All the Azure resources required for your Assistant are automatically deployed: Bot registration, Azure App Service, LUIS, QnAMaker, Content Moderator, CosmosDB, Azure Storage, and Application Insights.
+Additionally, LUIS models for all skills, QnAMaker, and Dispatch models are created, trained, and published to enable immediate testing.
 Automotive Language Model | An Automotive language model covering core domains such as telephone, navigation and control of in-car features is coming soon

-In addition, all of the Azure resources required for the Bot are automatically deployed: Bot registration, Azure App Service, LUIS, QnAMaker, Content Moderator, CosmosDB, Azure Storage, and Application Insights.
-Additionally, base LUIS, QnAMaker, and Dispatch models are created, trained, and published to enable immediate testing of basic intents and routing.

-Once the template is created and deployment steps are executed you can hit F5 to test end-to-end.
-This provides a solid base from which to start your conversational experience, reducing multiple days' worth of effort that each project had to undertake and raises the conversational quality bar.

 ## Example Scenarios